First time moms have made many misconceptions about parenting. See if you can relate to the most common myths and realities.

 Yes, you might have complications like I did with my twins.
 You might not choose or be able to get an epidural, which heightens the physical pain of the contractions and pushing.
 But once labor is done, it’s done.
 The real challenge comes after you leave the hospital and manage your baby alone.

-My advice to first time moms: Prepare, research, plan… then go with the flow.
-You’ll have many opinions and assumptions about being a parent that may not come true.
+My top parenting advice to first time moms: Prepare, research, plan… then go with the flow.
+You’ll likely have many opinions and assumptions about being a parent that may not come true.

 Get more tips: